 Nearmap’s MapBrowser using the Split View tool allows you to easily compare imagery for a location across two different survey dates

 Often the district needs to view their AutoCAD drawings overlaid on Nearmap imagery to gather more specific information about a project or site.
 Rather than just simply viewing the drawing, the ability to lay Nearmap imagery below adds significant real-world context for the user.
 Below you can see an ArcGIS online map with Nearmap imagery included.

 AutoCAD drawings used in ArcGIS Online with Nearmap vertical imagery

-For asset management, Yucaipa Valley Water District uses Elements XS, a GIS tool from Novotx, which utilizes and is built around the Geocortex platform.
-Integrating Nearmap with this technology was seamless, and provided a natural fit for the organization’s needs.
-The district is now able to use Nearmap in Elements XS and ensure data and mapping consistency across the organization.
+For asset management, Yucaipa Valley Water District uses Elements XS, a GIS tool from Novotx, which utilises and is built around the Geocortex platform.
+Integrating Nearmap with this technology was seamless, and provided a natural fit for the organisation’s needs.
+The district is now able to use Nearmap in Elements XS and ensure data and mapping consistency across the organisation.
 More importantly, it puts the most recent high-resolution imagery into the hands of those who need it so they can continue to manage the districts assets with confidence.

 Elements XS using Nearmap imagery for asset management